ivangfr/okta-springboot-react/README.md

 ### Access Developer Edition Account

-- If you do not already have a Developer Edition Account, you can create one at https://developer.okta.com/signup/
+- If you do not have a Developer Edition Account, you can create one at https://developer.okta.com/signup/
 - If you already have, access https://developer.okta.com/login/

 ### Access Okta Admin Dashboard